Experiential Learning Depot

 2) Organize Learning Experiences That Are Personal In Nature:

-Make learning personal by organizing and facilitating learning activities that give students voice and choice; student-directed learning in other words.
-Student-directed project-based-learning is a wonderful tool for making learning personal because students design their own experiences.
+Once you really know your students, you can make learning personal by organizing and facilitating learning activities that give students voice and choice; student-directed learning in other words.

 I love project-based learning, and would start with that if you are trying to personalize your high school curriculum.
 But it is not the only way.
 You can make any learning experience personalized as long as students are given some autonomy and that the experience is designed with the child in mind.